dkz2r/latex-novice-academic-publishing/episodes/05-extending-latex.md

 ## Output

-The new `\kw` command would take two arguments: the first argument would be the colour we want to use to highlight the word, and the second argument would be the word we want to highlight.
+The new `\kw` command would take two arguments: the first argument would be the color we want to use to highlight the word, and the second argument would be the word we want to highlight.
 We would use it like this: